Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Experiments

 \subsection{Ablation study}

-In this experiment the impact of each major part of the proposed method (anchor-based pooling, shared layers, focal loss and the attention mechanism) is evaluated.
-The results are shown in~\Cref{tab:ablation-study}, where the first line contains the result of the standard~\methodname~ and the next ones of the same model but with a modification.
-In the second line, the anchor-based pooling was removed and the same procedure to select features of Line-CNN~\cite{linecnn} was used (i.e., only features from a single point in the feature map were used for each anchor).
-In the third one, instead of using a single pair of fully-connected layers ($L_R$ and $L_C$) for the final prediction, three pairs (six layers) were used, one pair matching one boundary (left, bottom, or right).
-That is, all anchors starting in the left boundary of the image had its proposals generated by the same pair of layers $L_R^L$ and $L_C^L$ and similarly for the bottom ($L_R^B$ and $L_C^B$) and the right ($L_R^R$ and $L_C^R$) boundaries.
-In the fourth one the Focal Loss was replaced with the Cross Entropy and in the last one the attention mechanism was removed.
+This experiment evaluates the impact of each major part (one at a time) of the proposed method: anchor-based pooling, shared layers, focal loss and the attention mechanism.
+The results are shown in~\Cref{tab:ablation-study}.
+The first row comprises the results for the standard~\methodname, while the following rows show the results for slightly modified versions of the standard model.
+In the second row, the anchor-based pooling was removed and the same procedure to select features of Line-CNN~\cite{linecnn} was used (\ie, only features from a single point in the feature map were used for each anchor).
+In the third one, instead of using a single pair of fully-connected layers ($L_{reg}$ and $L_{cls}$) for the final prediction, three pairs (six layers) were used, one pair matching one boundary (left, bottom, or right).
+That is, all anchors starting in the left boundary of the image had its proposals generated by the same pair of layers $L_{reg}^L$ and $L_{cls}^L$ and similarly for the bottom ($L_{reg}^B$ and $L_{cls}^B$) and the right ($L_{reg}^R$ and $L_{cls}^R$) boundaries.
+In the fourth one, the Focal Loss was replaced with the Cross Entropy, and in the last one, the attention mechanism was removed.

 The massive drop of performance when the anchor-based pooling procedure is removed shows its importance.
 This procedure enabled the use of a more lightweight backbone, which was not possible in Line-CNN~\cite{linecnn} without a large performance drop.
-The results also show that a layer for each boundary of the image is not only unnecessary but also detrimental to the model's efficiency.
+The results also show that a layer for each boundary of the image is not only unnecessary, but also detrimental to the model's efficiency.
 Furthermore, using the Focal Loss instead of the Cross Entropy was also shown to be beneficial.
-Besides, it also removes the need for one hyperparameter (the number of negative samples to be used in the loss computation).
+Besides, it also eliminates the need for one hyperparameter (the number of negative samples to be used in the loss computation).
 Finally, the proposed attention mechanism is another modification that significantly increases the model performance.